AndrewPasco/ISMM-GestureTeleopApp/README.md

 ## Usage

 1. **Launch the App**: Open the app on your iOS device
-2. **Enter Robot IP**: Input the IP address of your target robot system
+2. **Enter Robot System IP**: Input the IP address of your target robot system
 3. **Connect**: Tap the "Connect" button to establish TCP connection
 4. **Start Gesturing**: Use the supported hand gestures to control your robot:
    - Hold an open palm to begin tracking
-   - Make a fist to toggle the gripper
+   - Make a "peace sign" to toggle the gripper
-   - Show a victory sign to reset the robot
+   - Make a "the horns" gesture to reset the robot to home position

 ## Command Protocol